Open Date

 Overview

-Purpose: fTLD Registry Services (fTLD) is seeking comments on Registrant Eligibility Policy Amendments for .BANK and .INSURANCE.
-The purpose of these Amendments is to clarify and provide transparency and predictability to those seeking to register .BANK or .INSURANCE domain names.
+Purpose: fTLD Registry Services (fTLD) is seeking comments on Registrant Eligibility Policy Amendments for .Bank and .Insurance.
+The purpose of these Amendments is to clarify and provide transparency and predictability to those seeking to register .Bank or .Insurance domain names.
 These Amendments are the result of consultations with fTLD’s Advisory Council (the “Council”) and its Board of Directors (the “Board”)

-Current Status: Following approval at the Board meeting held on 16 July 2019, fTLD is seeking public comments on the Amendments to the .BANK and .INSURANCE Registrant Eligibility Policies in accordance with its Policy Development Process Policy accessible here.
+Current Status: Following approval at the Board meeting held on 16 July 2019, fTLD is seeking public comments on the Amendments to the .Bank and .Insurance Registrant Eligibility Policies in accordance with its Policy Development Process Policy accessible here.
 The updated Definitions (for Policies) is provided for reference purposes only.

 Next Steps: fTLD and the Council, as appropriate, will consider and/or address comments received in the summary and analysis of comments document (the “Report”).
 Following the close of the comment period, fTLD will post the Report. fTLD will determine the appropriate resolution of the comments received and consult with the Council, as appropriate, and if no further changes are needed, fTLD will move toward implementation of the Policies in accordance with its Policy Development Process Policy.